International Commerce Centre

-The International Commerce Centre (環球貿易廣場 (waan4kau4 mau6jik6 gwong2coeng4)) is a 108-storey, 484 m supertall skyscraper in West Kowloon, Hong Kong, resting atop the Elements mall and near two MTR Stations (Kowloon and Austin Station).
+The International Commerce Centre (環球貿易廣場 (waan4kau4 mau6jik6 gwong2coeng4)) is a 108-storey, 484 m supertall skyscraper in West Kowloon, Hong Kong, located atop the Elements mall and near two MTR Stations (Kowloon and Austin Station).
 It is the world's 13th tallest building by height, 10th tallest by number of floors, and Hong Kong's tallest, as well as the only building in the city with over 100 storeys.
 The official height is 484 m, which includes the 6 m tall parapets on the roof.
-It was the fourth tallest building in Asia and also the fourth tallest building in the world when completed in 2010.
+It was the fourth tallest building in Asia, and the fourth tallest building in the world, when it was completed in 2010.

 International Commerce Centre compared with other tallest buildings in Asia.

 The south side of the building faces Victoria Harbour.

 History

-The height had been scaled back from earlier plans due to regulations that did not allow buildings to be taller than the surrounding mountains.
-The original proposal for this building was called Kowloon Station Phase 7 and it was designed to be 574 m tall with 102 floors.
+The height was scaled back from earlier plans due to regulations that did not allow buildings to be taller than the surrounding mountains.
+The original proposal for the building was called Kowloon Station Phase 7 and would have been 574 m tall with 108 floors, which would've made it the tallest building in China.

 The tower was designed by the American architectural firm Kohn Pedersen Fox Associates (KPF) in association with Wong & Ouyang.
-It was built by Sanfield, the construction subsidiary of Sun Hung Kai.
+It was built by China State Construction Engineering Corporation and Sanfield building constructor limited, a construction subsidiary of Sun Hung Kai Properties Limited.

 Construction work was temporarily halted on 13 September 2009, due to a lift shaft accident that killed six workers.